rutgers-apl/PFPSanitizer/README.md

 # PFPSanitizer - A Parallel Shadow Execution Tool for Debugging Numerical Errors

-[Work in Progress] Do not use right now.

  Please note that we have disabled turbo-boost and hyper-threading and our data is generated on a 64 core machine.
 Generated graphs in step (5) would not match if you are not using the 64 core machine.